 One of the easiest and quickest ways to dispose of loose leaves is to compost them.
 By running a mulching mower over the leaves, the leaves will compost directly into the lawn.
 Another way to compost leaves is by raking them into a compost pile.
 When spring arrives the leaves will have decomposed and will be a great soil additive for gardening.
 Get more info on leaf composting here, or general composting options.

 The Buncombe County Landfill will also accept leaves for a fee.
 Call 828-250-5462 for more information.

 Asheville residents can place Christmas trees at the curb for regular brush collection.
 Please remember to remove lights, ornaments, and stands from your tree.

-Christmas trees can be dropped off for recycling at the following locations:
+Christmas trees can be dropped off (for a potential fee) for recycling at the following locations:

 - Buncombe County Landfill at 85 Panther Branch Road